 Don't let good water go to waste!
 Imagine using water from your shower or your clothes washer to help grow the plants in your garden.
 Using graywater can reduce the amount of drinking water used for landscape irrigation and reduce water entering our sewer system.

+What is graywater?
 Graywater is water from showers, bath tubs, washing machines, and bathroom sinks.
 It is water that contains some soap but is clean enough to water plants.
-For more information on graywater, see our Graywater FAQ.
+For more information about graywater and its approved uses, please read our Graywater FAQ.